options/AnalysisAcquisition/DevSources/AngularWebDev/README.md

 - deveploed with modern web-techs like Angular 4, [TypeScript](https://www.typescriptlang.org/), Angular CLI, Bootstrap, etc.
 - included Power BI Embedded UI for analysis report
 - also included Web Chat Bot and Skype Web Chat Bot for communicating with Bot app
-- It fetches list of blob that have uploaded by Bot from the Azure storage using [RxJs](https://github.com/ReactiveX/rxjs)
+- It fetches list of blob that have uploaded by Bot from the Azure storage using @angular/http and  [RxJs](https://github.com/ReactiveX/rxjs)

 Angular Web App and Bot app is hosting on Azure Web App.